by: Bekah Ferguson

 “Then why locked?”

-He straightened up and opened the creaky door, peering into the dark interior.
+He removed the two dismembered pieces and opened the door, peering into the dark interior.

 “Nothing but a wheelbarrow,” he said.

 “What!”
 She hurried to the opening as Evan stepped aside.

 An overturned wheelbarrow was propped up against the wall in the right hand corner.
 A clump of something hung from a nail on the wall next to it and as her eyes adjusted, she realized it was a tied bouquet of dried flowers.
 The rest of the shed was indeed empty, including a single shelf.